When I was 23, I didn’t know anything skincare except that it was expensive. I was chubby, and I had some acne issues.

 An example of this is the La Mer lip balm, retailing for $60; it claims to contain a “Miracle Broth”, yet the first ingredient we read on the label is …petrolatum!
 The miracle broth is present at 0.001%.
 Guess what?
 You wouldn’t even notice if it wasn’t in there.

 Analyzing the ingredients list can give you a pretty clear understanding of the /overall quality/ of a product, but there’s more to consider.
 Let’s jump to point 3.

 Formulation affects the quality and the performance of a product.

 Unfortunately, consumers have no way of knowing how a product has been formulated , and this is kind of a big deal.
 In fact, while the presence of active ingredients is certainly beneficial, the presence itself is not enough.
 The formulation plays a huge role.
 For example, there are some ingredients that are active only within certain pH level.
 If you make a mistake with the pH, the active ingredient is not going to work.

 This is why I always suggest to avoid purchasing from DIYers, at least when it comes to skincare.
 You want someone with a strong chemistry background AND years of experience to be formulating cosmetics.
 Certain skills cannot (and should not) be improvised.

 Has the company performed some kind of *independent* clinical testing on the product?

 90% of the time , the answer is a sound no. There are either no data at all or, if you’re lucky, only some small studies performed on 4/5 subjects (family and friends).

 The only way to know if a product really works is to conduct clinical studies.
-Ideally, these studies should highlight a noticeable difference between the “before” and “after”.
+Not the endorsements, not the reviews.

 Best skin care products in the world-Make a difference with your brand